danny087/Job-Search-Back-end/README.md

   You will also receive a 400 if you use an invaild email.

-  ##POST: /users/login
+  ## POST: /users/login

-  THis endpoint logs a user in.
+  This endpoint logs a user in.

   When making this request, first it will check to see if the email and password exist.